dezignhero/rideckulous/README.md

 riDECKulous
 ===========

 Simple script for transforming pages/slides into a deck of cards.
 To advance, you can flip the cards by dragging them, much like a slideshow.

 Written for webkit based browsers.
+Requires jQuery or Zepto.